Who We Are

 Empowering Change, Enriching Lives

-- We promote the right to access literary, non-literary and public performance works for persons with print and other disabilities.
+We promote the right to access literary, non-literary and public performance works for print and other differently abled persons.

 - We utilise the latest and cost efficient technological innovations and solutions